paradigmadigital/change-asg-elb-endpoint/README.md

 # change-asg-elb-endpoint

-Change the ASG ELB endpoint
+Change the ASG ELB endpoint, it will return the name of the old ASG as `old_asg_name`

 ## Role Variables